Centre for European and Comparative Legal Studies

 2300 København S

 Theodora’s research interests lie in public international law, international economic law, and the interplay between international law and food security.
-Her thesis explores the role and potential of international economic law to meet the challenge of food insecurity.
+Her thesis explores the role and potential of international law to meet the challenge of food insecurity.
 During her PhD studies, Theodora has been a Visiting Scholar at Columbia Law School and a Visiting Research Fellow at the University of Sydney Law School.

-Prior to joining the University of Copenhagen, Theodora worked as a Research Associate to His Excellency James Crawford AC, Judge of the International Court of Justice, and in private legal practice in London.
+Prior to joining the University of Copenhagen, Theodora worked as a Research Associate to James Crawford AC, Judge of the International Court of Justice, and in private legal practice in London.
 Previously, Theodora has worked as a trainee at the European Commission (DG Trade) where she provided legal research during the negotiations of the European Union's free trade agreements.
 She has also worked as a researcher at Aarhus University, Leiden University and the British Institute of International and Comparative Law.

-Theodora has studied law at Aristotle University of Thessaloniki (LL.B – 4-year degree in law) and Leiden University (LL.M in Public International Law).
+Theodora has studied law at Aristotle University of Thessaloniki (LLB) and Leiden University (LLM in Public International Law).

-Theodora is admitted to practice law in Greece (member of the Thessaloniki Bar – non-practicing).
+Theodora is admitted to practice law in Greece (Thessaloniki bar).